A Survey of Eschatology, Part Two

 But imagine a world with no Gospel at all.
 A world in which all the nations of the world except one were are deceived by the devil.
 A world in which that one nation had no great commission to take a saving message to the other nations — in fact having early in its history a commission to exterminate other nations!
 People like Ruth the Moabitess or Uriah the Hittite could become members of that elect nation, but such proselytes were few and far between.
 Most of humanity was born into and died in pagan darkness and in their sin.

-That's the world before the first advent of Christ, and we living so many years on the other side of the cross don't appreciate the magnitude of the change that came followed His accomplishment of salvation by His life, death, and resurrection and with the establishment of His kingdom!
+That's the world before the first advent of Christ, and we living so many years on the other side of the cross don't appreciate the magnitude of the change that came following His accomplishment of salvation by His life, death, and resurrection and with the establishment of His kingdom!

 The burden of the epistle to the Hebrews is to teach early believers about those massive changes and to exhort them to leave the old behind and depend on Christ alone for salvation.
 Now we have a divine Messenger superior to angels.
 A better Housebuilder than Moses.
 A better High Priest Who had to make only one offering: "In speaking of a new covenant, he makes the first one obsolete.
 And what is becoming obsolete and growing old is ready to vanish away."
 (Hebrews 8:13).